rlivingsus/misc/standaloneBooks.md

 - Kritzer, Naomi: Catfishing on CatNet
 - Kundera, Milan: the Unbearable Lightness of Being
 - Laberge, Stephen: Exploring the World of Lucid Dreaming
+- Lallo, Joseph: The Book of Deacon (kindle)
 - Lanagan, Margo: Tender Morsels
 - Landweber, Michael: The Damage Done
 - Landy, Derek: Skulduggery Pleasant 1